logo for dog-health-guide.org

 Treatment of Pyometra in Dogs

 Options for treatment include surgery (Ovariohysterectomy) and medications.
-Surgery is recommended for older dogs that are not going to be breeding. the operation removes both the uterus and the ovaries.
+Surgery is recommended for older dogs that are not going to be breeding.
+The operation removes both the uterus and the ovaries.
 Medications are a more conservative option, although studies show that 20% of dogs will suffer from the disease again.

 If your dog was in heat more than 2.5 months ago then the drug Prostaglandin is used to promote the opening of the cervix and contractions.